ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 One may wonder how to model mixtures using such equations.
 This can be achieved using *mixing rules*, in conjunction with *combining rules*.
-Although there are many variants, one of the more popular mixing rules is the van der Waals one-fluid mixing rule: the mixture is treated as a hypothetical pure fluid, characterised by parameters $\bar{a}$ and $\bar{b}$ that are given by
+Although there are many variants, one of the more popular mixing rules is the Van der Waals one-fluid mixing rule: the mixture is treated as a hypothetical pure fluid, characterised by parameters $\bar{a}$ and $\bar{b}$ that are given by

 ``\bar{a}=\sum_i\sum_jx_ix_ja_{ij}``

 ``\bar{b}=\sum_i\sum_jx_ix_jb_{ij}``

-When $i=j$, $a$ and $b$ are just the normal van der Waals parameters for the pure.
+When $i=j$, $a$ and $b$ are just the normal Van der Waals parameters for the pure.
 However, when $i\neq j$, these parameter characterise the unlike interactions between $i$ and $j$.
 We typically need to use *combining rules* (not to be confused with *mixing rules*) to determine the unlike parameters.
 Examples of these include: